|Richard J. Fitzgerald|

 |has a PhD in food chemistry from The University of British Columbia.
 In 2009, she became a faculty member in the Food Science Department at Purdue University.
 Dr. Liceaga’s research program aims to develop approaches for the application of alternative protein sources, in particular insects and fish by-products.
 Her research includes extraction methods, protein structure-function interactions, bioactive peptides, protein allergenicity, sensory evaluation and consumer attitudes towards alternative proteins, and protein applications through food product|

 PhD in Chemistry and Research Professor at the Instituto de Agroquímica y Tecnología de Alimentos (CSIC).
 He is the European Editor of Trends in Food Science and Technology (Elsevier), Associate Editor of Meat Science (Elsevier) and Editor of the Serial books Advances in Food & Nutrition Research (Academic Press/Elsevier).
 He is also Editorial Board member of 12 journals including Food Chemistry, Journal of Food Engineering, Current Opinion in Food Science, and International Journal of Molecular Science.
 He served as Editor-in-Chief of Current Nutrition and Food Science (2005-11, Bentham).
 He has published over 300 publications in international journals and 130 chapters of books and edited/co-edited >45 books for major publishers.
-He received the International Prize for Meat Science and Technology (IMS) in 2002 and the Distinguished Research Award in 2010 and the Meat Processing Award in 2014, both from the American Meat Science Association, and the 2015 Dupont Science Award.
+He received the International Prize for Meat Science and Technology (IMS) in 2002 and the Distinguished Research Award in 2010 and the Meat Processing Award in 2014, both from the American Meat Science Association, and the 2015 Dupont Science Award, and is the recipient of the 2019 Award for Advancement of Application of Agricultural and Food Chemistry of the American Chemical Society (ACS).
 He was elected a Fellow of the International Academy of Food Science and Technology (IAFOST) in 2008 and Fellow of the Institute of Food Technologists (IFT) in 2009.
 His research interests are food enzymology, bioactive compounds in foods and biochemical changes during food processing affecting safety, sensory and nutritional quality.

 |is a motivated basic researcher with a wide experience in molecular biology at the Catholic University of Murcia (UCAM, Spain).
 She obtained the awards to the most outstanding Graduate in Biology (2005) and PhD in Biochemistry and Molecular Biology (2010).
 In 2014, she was awarded with a WHRI-ACADEMY fellowship cofounded by the Marie Curie Actions: "Novel properties of Pork Cured Bioactive Peptides to modulate endothelial function, homeostasis and inflammation in pathological conditions".
 On the other hand, Dr. Montoro acquired experience in conducting clinical trials during her >3 years of postdoctoral activity in Birmingham (UK), where she became involved in the recruitment and analysis of large clinical databases.
 She currently manages the cell culture lab at the UCAM and investigates on plausible mechanisms of action/beneficial physiological effects of bioactives over the cardiovascular system.
 Her strong interest is gaining more knowledge in the cardiovascular pathophysiology.|